kc-ml2/deflector-gym/README.md

 ```shell
 pytest
 ```
+TODO:
-TODO: maybe rename as optics-gym?
+* maybe rename as optics-gym?
+* gym's API changes too often, how to deal with that?